Consensys/doc.teku/docs/HowTo/Monitor/Metrics.md

         The available metrics are prefixed with the category type specified using [`--metrics-categories`](../../Reference/CLI/CLI-Syntax.md#metrics-categories).

-        The [beacon chain metrics] lists the minimum set of metrics implemented by beacon chain clients.
+        The [Beacon Chain metrics] lists the minimum set of metrics implemented by beacon nodes.

 Click the **Graph** tab to view the data as a time-based graph.
 The query string displays below the graph.